mikekwong/Stackathon/README.md

 # Stackathon

 A tricky to win but easy to learn physics based block stacking game.
-A mobile app utilizing React Native, Matter.js, React Native Game Engine
+A mobile app utilizing React Native, Matter.js, and React Native Game Engine (RNGE)

 ## Getting Started